jina-ai/jina/docs/fundamentals/flow/topology.md

 :align: center
 ```

 The above Flow will create a topology with three Replicas of Executor `slow_encoder`.
-The `Gateway` will send every request to excactly one of the three instances.
+The `Gateway` will send every request to exactly one of the three instances.
 Then the replica will send its result to `fast_indexer`.

 ## Partition data by using Shards